4 takeaways from the Georgia Senate debate - KESQ

 The debate featured pointed lines of attack traded between the two candidates who both attempted to make the case that their opponent is out of touch with voters.

-Loeffler repeatedly referred to her Democratic opponent as a “radical liberal” — seeking to portray Warnock as extremely far left.
+Loeffler repeatedly referred to her Democratic opponent as a “radical liberal” — unwaveringly sticking to talking points to portray Warnock as extremely far left.

 “Listen, I believe in our free enterprise system,” Warnock said during the debate after Loeffler asked if he would renounce socialism and Marxism.